Advice on how to prepare for being a birth partner and the best ways you can provide support during labour and birth.

 Supporting the new mum and baby after the birth

 After the birth, you have an important role to play in making it as easy as possible for the mum and baby to rest and start to recover from the birth.
 There are many things you can do to help out.

 - Take photos.
 The first few hours of the baby’s life will never happen again and the mum may be too tired to think of snapping pictures, so make sure you do.

-- If the baby has to go to NICU, support the mother’s thoughts on what should happen next – many new mums want the dad to go with the baby.
+- If the baby has to go to a neonatal intensive care unit (NICU), support the mother’s thoughts on what should happen next – many new mums want their partner to go with the baby.

 - After a home birth, make sure the mum and baby are tucked up in bed and have everything they need, and try to get the house back in order.

 - If the mum and baby have to stay on the postnatal ward for one or more nights, you may be able to stay with them.
 Otherwise, you can come back to visit every day, bringing supplies that may have been left out of the hospital bag.

 - If they’re staying on the postnatal ward, offer to hold the baby between feeds so the mum can go to the toilet and shower as soon as she wants to after the birth.

 - When the mum and baby are ready to come home, make sure the baby car seat is ready and attached safely in the car.